Sonic the Hedgehog (film series): Sonic the Hedgehog (2020)

 Having superhuman speed, Sonic is forced to abandon his home world of Mobius and ends up on Earth.
-After being discovered on Earth, he teams up with a human named Tom Wachowski to stop Dr. Ivo Robotnik, who wants to harness his powers.
+After being discovered on Earth, he teams up with a human named Tom Wachowski to stop Doctor Robotnik, who wants to harness his powers.
 The first film in the series, it was released in theaters on February 14, 2020.

 Originally intended for release on November 8, 2019, Sonic the Hedgehog was pushed back to February 14, 2020, due to the overwhelmingly negative response to Sonic's design in the first trailer.
 Upon its release, the film was met with mixed reviews from critics, but was a box-office success, becoming the sixth highest-grossing film of 2020.

 Sonic the Hedgehog 2 (2022)

 Sonic joins forces with Tails to stop Dr. Robotnik, who recruits Knuckles the Echidna to find a powerful emerald that has the power to build and destroy civilizations.

 Following the success of the first film, Paramount had confirmed that a sequel was in development in May 2020, with Fowler set to return as director alongside writers Casey and Josh Miller.
 Neal H. Mortiz, Toby Ascher, and Toru Nakahara produced the sequel, having previously co-produced the first film alongside Takeshi Ito, while Tim Miller, Hajime Satomi, and Haruki Satomi returned from the first film as executive producers.
-Most of the first film's cast returned to reprise their roles, with Idris Elba joining the voice cast as Knuckles the Echidna and replace Jason Momoa, because he is in the filming of Aquaman and the Lost Kingdom.
+Most of the first film's cast returned to reprise their roles, with Idris Elba joining the voice cast as Knuckles the Echidna.
 Filming began in March 2021, in Vancouver, Canada.
 The film premiered internationally on March 30, 2022, followed by a world premiere on April 5, 2022, and released in theaters in the United States on April 8.